pyglet/pyglet/doc/programming_guide/resources.rst

 Multiple loaders
 ----------------

 A :py:class:`~pyglet.resource.Loader` encapsulates a complete resource path and cache.
 This lets your application cleanly separate resource loading of different modules.
-Loaders are constructed for a given search path, and exposes the same methods as the global :py:mod:`pyglet.resource` module functions.
+Loaders are constructed for a given search path, andnexposes the same methods as the global :py:mod:`pyglet.resource` module functions.

 For example, if a module needs to load its own graphics but does not want to interfere with the rest of the application's resource loading, it would create